Home to all microbial research at the University of Waterloo

 Microbes and the Environment

-Microbes can be found across many diverse environments all over the earth.
-For example, Pyrolobus fumarii lives at very high temperatures around deep-sea hydrothermal vents while at the other extreme, Methanogenium frigidum is found living in Antarctic lakes.
+Microbes can be found across many diverse environments all around Earth.
+For example, Pyrolobus fumarii thrives at temperatures exceeding 100°C in deep-sea hydrothermal vents.
+At the other extreme, Methanogenium frigidum is found living in Antarctic lakes at temperatures often dropping below freezing.

 Microbes play important roles in their respective environments.
-They are major players in nutrient cycling, they will break down harmful chemicals found in their environments, and they are the cause of many diseases.
+They are major players in nutrient cycling, they break down harmful chemicals found in their environments, and they form symbiotic relationships with key species.
 Microbes in the environment have large roles to play in global warming, waste accumulation, human health, and agriculture.

-Researchers in the WCMR study the interactions between microbes and their interactions with their environment to better understand the lithosphere, biosphere and atmosphere.
-Through the use of various methodologies and principles adopted from the all faculties at the University of Waterloo, researchers can use the knowledge gained from their results and apply them in the field of Environmental Engineering, Biogeochemistry, Hydrology, Hydrogeology, Environmental Psychology and Environmental Microbiology.
+Researchers at the WCMR study interactions between microbes and their environment to better understand the lithosphere, biosphere and atmosphere.
+Through the use of various methodologies and principles adopted from all faculties at the University of Waterloo, researchers can use the knowledge gained from their results and apply them in the field of environmental engineering, biogeochemistry, hydrology, hydrogeology, environmental psychology and environmental microbiology.